Watch Our On-Demand Webinar: Understanding HFWA and PHEW

 Key Focus: Paid Employee Leave for COVID-19 Related Reasons

-This leave plan must mirror the requirements of the Families First Coronavirus Response Act.
-While the federal act did offer some exceptions, this new piece of legislation passed by Governor Polis offers extremely limited exceptions.
+This leave plan mirrored the requirements of the Families First Coronavirus Response Act.
+While the federal act did offer some exceptions, this new piece of legislation passed by Governor Polis offered extremely limited exceptions.

-Employees are entitled to up to two (2) weeks (or 80 hours) of paid leave.
-This paid leave is to be paid out at the employee’s regular pay rate if they have COVID-19 symptoms or have been instructed to quarantine or isolate or at 2/3rds of their usual rate if they are caring for someone else.
+Employees are entitled to up to forty eight (48) hours of paid leave.
+This paid leave is to be paid out at the employee’s regular pay rate.

 This leave pay rate does not include overtime or bonuses.
 If an employee’s pay is all or partially sales-based (commission), the employee must be paid either their hourly or salaried rate or at the applicable minimum wage (whichever is higher).